Things to do in Barcelona city

-An overview of all the Barcelona tourist attractions, museums, parks, sightseeing and other places to visit while visiting Barcelona.
-What to do in Barcelona?
+An overview of all the top Barcelona tourist attractions, landmarks, parks, sightseeing and best places to visit in Barcelona Spain.
+Best things to do in Barcelona city.

-What to do in Barcelona?
-Barcelona is a city full of museums, parks, Gaudi buildings, and other highlights.
-Barcelona offers more than just the sights such as the Sagrada Familia, Park Guell and Camp Nou.
-During your visit to this city, these are the top 10 of the most famous and most popular attractions in Barcelona.
-Click one of the must-see highlights for more information on this unique sightseeing, museum or attraction:
+What to do in Barcelona city?
+Barcelona in Spain is a city full of museums, parks, Antoni Gaudí landmarks, and other highlights.
+Barcelona city offers more than just the attractions and famous sights such as the Sagrada Familia, Park Guell and Camp Nou.
+During your Barcelona visit, these are the top 20 of the most famous and most popular tourist attractions Barcelona.
+Click one of the best must-see highlights for more information on this unique sightseeing, museum, landmark or attraction:

 Park Guell is the famous park with mosaic benches and the salamander.
 This Park Guell is a sightseeing must-see when visiting Barcelona.
 However, only a limited number of visitors are admitted every hour.
 The park used to be free, but now you have to purchase your tickets in advance.